 '''

+FILE FORMAT

 statistics-interval: <seconds>

 The number of seconds between printing statistics to the log

 for

+every thread.
 Disable with value 0 or "".
 Default is

-every thread.

 disabled.

 The histogram statistics are only printed if replies were

 sent

 during the statistics interval,

 requestlist statistics

 are

 printed for every interval (but can be 0).
 This is because

 the

 median calculation requires data to be present.

 statistics-cumulative: <yes or no>

-Ιf

 enabled, statistics are cumulative since starting

-unbound,

-'''
+unbound.

 without clearing the statistics counters after logging the

+sta-

 tistics.
 Default is no.

-'''

 extended-statistics: <yes or no>

 enabled, extended statistics are printed from unboundcon-

 Default is off, because keeping track of more

+trol(8).

 statis-

 tics takes time.
 The counters are listed in unboundcontrol(8).

 num-threads: <number>

 The number of threads to create to serve clients.
 Use 1 for

 no

 threading.

 port: <port number>

-The port number, default 53, on which the server
+The port number, default 53, on which the

-responds

-to

-queries.

-interface: <ip address[@port]>

-Interface to use to connect to the network.
-This interface

-is

-listened to for gueries from clients, and answers to clients

-are

-given from it.
-Can be given multiple times to work on

-several

-interfaces.
-If none are given the default is to listen to

-local-

-host.

-The interfaces are not changed on a reload (kill -

-HUP)

-but only on restart.
-A port number can be specified with

-@port

-(without spaces between interface and port number), if not

-spec-

-ified the default port (from port) is used.

-ip-address: <ip address[@port]>

-Same as interface: (for easy of compatibility with nsd.conf).

-interface-automatic: <yes or no>

-Detect source interface on UDP queries and copy them to

-replies.

-This feature is experimental, and needs support in your OS

-for

-particular socket options.
-Default value is no.

-outgoing-interface: <ip address>

-Interface to use to connect to the network.
-This interface

-is

-used to send queries to authoritative servers and receive

-their
+server

 '''

+to queries. interface: <ip address[@port]> Interface to use to connect to the network.
+This interface is listened to for gueries from clients, and answers to clients are given from it.
+Can be given multiple times to work on several interfaces.
+If none are given the default is to listen to localhost.
+The interfaces are not changed on a reload (kill -HUP) but only on restart.
+A port number can be specified with @port (without spaces between interface and port number), if not specified the default port (from port) is used. ip-address: <ip address[@port]> Same as interface: (for easy of compatibility with nsd.conf). interface-automatic: <yes or no> Detect source interface on UDP queries and copy them to replies. feature is experimental, and needs support in your OS This for particular socket options.
+Default value is no. outgoing-interface: <ip address> Interface to use to connect to the network.
+This interface is used to send gueries to authoritative servers and receive their replies.
+Can be given multiple times to work on several interfaces.
+If none are given the default (all) is used.
+You can specify the same interfaces in interface: and outgoinginterface: lines, the interfaces are then used for both purposes.
+Outgoing queries are sent via a random outgoing interface to counter spoofing. outgoing-range: <number> Number of ports to open.
+This number of file descriptors can be opened per thread.
+Must be at least 1.
+Default depends